 Air Force ROTC Detachment 820 traces its roots back to the beginnings of ROTC, when in 1923, Texas Technical College was formed.
 An active Army ROTC program was in place until 1951, when after the creation of the United States Air Force, Air Force ROTC was split from Army ROTC at the school.
 Air Force ROTC Detachment 820 is a two-time winner of the Air Force Outstanding Unit Award and two-time winner of the Air Force Organizational Excellence Award.
 The detachment, as of this writing, has generated 59 commissioning classes, consisting of over 1,200 commissions granted to men and women who have gone on to lead in the U.S. Air Force.

-The detachment’s alumni include six general officers.
+The detachment's alumni include six general officers, to include Chief of the Staff of the Air Force, General Charles Q. Brown Jr. Gen Brown was commissioned in 1984 as a distinguished graduate of the ROTC program here at Texas Tech University.
+He is a command pilot with more than 2,900 flying hours, including 130 combat hours.
 Another alumnus was Colonel Rick Husband, NASA astronaut and 1980 AFROTC Det 820 graduate, who perished in the space shuttle Columbia accident 1 Feb 03.
 Colonel Husband served as an instructor pilot and academic instructor at various institutions as well as an exchange test pilot for the Royal Air Force in England.
 He logged more than 3,800 hours of flight time in more than 40 different types of aircraft.